Luna-OSS/.github/profile/README.md

-## LunaGPT
+## LunaOSS
-💻 Welcome to the official organization for the *LunaGPT* project!
+💻 Welcome to the official organization for the *Luna* open source community!

 ### 💜 Discord invite link: https://discord.gg/vpHfk6eqHu